 Treatment of hives

-Your doctor will recommend treating hives with home remedies, such as an over-the-counter antihistamine.
+Your doctor will recommend treating it with home remedies, such as an over-the-counter antihistamine.
 If this self-care step didn’t relieve you, go to medical treatment like prescription medicines.

 If the antihistamine doesn’t work well, your doctor may change the dose and time.
 Visit your doctor before taking these medications during breastfeeding or pregnancy.